kevintweber/HtmlTokenizer/README.md

 It tries to handle errors according to the standard.
 The tokenizer can handle some (but not all) malformed HTML.
-You can set the tokenizer to fail silently (default functionality) or throw an exception when it encounters an error.
+You can set the tokenizer to fail silently or throw an exception when it encounters an error.
+(The default setting is to throw an exception.)

 If you come across valid HTML this package cannot parse, please submit an issue.